A federal government Website managed by the U.S. Department of Health and Human Services

 Washington, D.C.
 20201

 Vaccines are one of the most important tools you have for preventing certain diseases.
-If you travel to other countries, it is important to get vaccinated because some diseases that are not common in the United States still exist in other parts of the world.
-In addition, in an airport or airplane, other travelers can expose you to disease.
+If you travel to other countries, it is important to get vaccinated.
+Some diseases that are not common in the United States still exist in other parts of the world.
+In addition, in an airport or airplane, other people can expose you to disease.

 Before you travel, review your vaccination history.
-Check with your doctor or nurse to see if that you've had all of the recommended vaccines.
-Remember that a vaccine's effectiveness may decrease over time.
-You may need boosters even if you had vaccines when you were younger.
+Check with your doctor or nurse to make sure you have had all of the recommended vaccines.
+A vaccine can become less effective over time.
+You may need a “booster shot,” even if you had vaccines when you were younger.

 If you're a parent, double check your child's vaccination records.
 Some vaccines are recommended at younger ages if children travel outside the United States.
-Talk to your child's doctor about whether your child needs to get any early vaccines.
+Talk to your child's doctor about whether your child needs to get any early vaccines or booster shots.

-Vaccines are readily available in many places, including doctors' offices, health departments, and pharmacies.
+You can get vaccines in many places, including doctors' offices, health departments, travel clinics, and pharmacies.
 Getting vaccinated before you travel is an easy way to protect yourself and your loved ones against some diseases.
 For additional information on smart travel, see Immunization for Travelers [PDF - 89KB].

-Routine vaccines (for example, measles and rubella) are necessary for protection from diseases that are still common in many parts of the world, even though they may rarely occur in the United States.
+Routine vaccines (for example, measles and rubella) are necessary for protection from diseases that are still common in many parts of the world, even though they are not common in the United States.
 Be sure you and your loved ones are up to date on these vaccines.

 If you're not sure which vaccines are routine, see the recommended schedules: